usnistgov/labbench/doc/guide/02_getting_started/02 rack.md

 # Procedural Snippets

 To organize procedures that use more than one device wrapper, implement {py:class}`labbench.Rack` classes.
-These act as containers for aspects of automation that need to access a particular set of device objects, or even other rack objects, and automation functions that need to be applied to them.
+These act as containers for aspects of automation that need to access a particular set of device objects, or even other rack objects, together with associated automation routines.
 When they are open in a `with` block, they ensure that all `Device` connections are closed together if there is an exception.

 ## Example: 3 Devices
 Suppose we need to take a measurement with automation of 2 instruments: